By Jarod Dawson, Global Yield Portfolio Manager

 Under the guidelines, it looked to us as though the NABHA would not meet these criteria and thus over time would contribute less and less to NAB’s equity capital position.
 It appeared that by the end of 2021 the NABHA would not contribute much to their equity capital, if at all.

 With this view in mind, in the years post the introduction of the Basel III accord we took advantage of the heavily discounted pricing of the NABHA, as markets continued to grapple with the long-dated nature of the security and the uncertainty as to if and when NAB might decide to replace them with a yield security that more closely reflected the Basel III criteria.

 We held a strong view from very early on that as the December 2021 deadline approached, NAB would ultimately redeem these bonds at their $100 par value.
 In the meantime, we were happy to go on receiving the coupon that they were paying.

 Sure enough, on 6 October 2020 NAB announced that it intended to put a vote to its shareholders to redeem the NABHA as a result of the implications of the Basel III accord and the impact on NAB’s capital structure.
-Subsequently, on 18 December, at NAB’s Annual General Meeting, the redemption of the NABHA at $100 per security was approved by shareholders.
-It appears that NAB will redeem the securities in 2021.
+Subsequently, on 18 December, at NAB’s Annual General Meeting, the redemption of the NABHA at $100 per security was approved by shareholders, and on 11 January 2021 NAB formally announced that the securities will be repaid on 15 February 2021.